rafalnawojczyk/rafalnawojczyk/README.md

 ### 👨‍💻 About Me :

 I'm Front-End developer from Poland 🇵🇱.
-- 🔭 I'm currently diving deep into React, Next.js and Node.js with Express.
+- 🔭 I'm currently diving deep into React, Next.js and Node.js with Express and also React Native.
 - 🌱 Plans for future?
-Trying Vue and Angular and learn React Native.
+Trying Vue and Angular.
 - ⚡ In my free time I'm watching tech/cooking channels on YT and playing games 🎮
 - 📫 How to reach me?
 Check my website: [rafalnawojczyk.pl](https://rafalnawojczyk.pl)
 - 🌟 Project I'm most proud of? [twitch-statistics.vercel.app/](https://twitch-statistics.vercel.app)